All Episodes

 Five students have been the victim of a stabbing spree on the University of California at Merced campus.

-What's Merced famous for, Mr. Snertley?
+What's Merced famous for, Mr. Snerkeli?

-And he was I don't know.
+And he was, I don't know.

-Cuello was one of the guys in 1994 during the campaign.
+Quello was one of the guys in 1994 during the campaign.

-Newt's never gonna be speaker.
+Newt's never going to be Speaker.

 He ran the Democrat Congressional Campaign Committee.

-He was he was um and he had to resign.
+And he had to resign.

 He had to resign because of the usual reasons politicians have to resign.